pingcap/docs-tidb-operator/en/migrate-tidb-to-kubernetes.md

     pd-ctl -u http://<address>:<port> member | jq '.members | .[] | .client_urls'
     ```

-2. Create the target TiDB cluster in Kubernetes, which must have at least 3 TiKV nodes.
+2. Create the target TiDB cluster on Kubernetes, which must have at least 3 TiKV nodes.
 Specify the PD node address of the source cluster in the `spec.pdAddresses` field (starting with `http://`):

     ```yaml
     spec